MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 2. What a *timer* behaviour is
 3. How to use *timers* to create in-game, timebased powerup events
 4. What the *Sine* behaviour is, and how it can create floating back/forth objects.
+5. Optional: Making a HUD for a 3D game

 # Tutorial